optimusflow/KB/getting-started/workspaces-binds-groups.md

 Because of its nature \(the global grouping tool\), Workspaces manager is situated on Control center panel and can be invoked by clicking the corresponding button.
 [More about creating, managing and switching the workspaces](control-center.md#workspaces-manager) can be found in Control center section.

 As a top-level grouping layer, Workspaces store all their contents in special local files.
-These files can be found in _**Quantower -&gt; Settings -&gt; Workspaces**_ folder.
+These files can be found in _**OptimusFLOW -&gt; Settings -&gt; Workspaces**_ folder.
 Each file represents some workspace; both have the similar names.
 Technically, the workspace file is an XML-document containing all of the settings of all panels that are in the workspace.

 {% embed url="https://www.youtube.com/watch?v=A\_2gJdeP-08&t=20s" caption="How to create and save your custom workspace" %}

 {% hint style="success" %}
-Quantower auto-saves each workspace into its local file every 5 mins, in order to keep them safe.
+OptimusFLOW auto-saves each workspace into its local file every 5 mins, in order to keep them safe.
 {% endhint %}